NethermindEth/Forta-Agents/DYDX-Bots/Large-Inactive-Balance/README.md

 ## Description

-This bot detect users with large Inactive balance for the next Epoch in dYdX Safety Module.
+This bot detects users with a large Inactive balance for the next Epoch in dYdX Safety Module.

 > The bot can operate in two different modes, used to determine the threshold of a _large_ inactive balance.
 >